How to decorate a dough bowl: Let me show you how to decorate a dough bowl for every season and holiday this year!

 What is a Dough Bowl?

 Before we get into decorating our bowls, what the heck are dough bowls and where did they come from?
-Dough bowls date back to the colonial times (1607-1776) and were used to mix dough.
-They were sometimes called trenchers and a treasured staple in the home usually passed down generation to generation.
-Can you imagine actually owning an antique dough bowl?!
-Mine just came from Amazon lol
+Dough bowls date back to colonial America (1607-1776) and were used to mix dough.
+They were sometimes called trenchers and were a treasured staple in the home, usually passed down from generation to generation.
+Can you imagine actually owning an antique dough bowl?
+Mine just came from Amazon, lol!
+These wooden bowls come in various sizes, from large bowls ideal for the kitchen countertop to round dough bowls perfect for the dining table.

 Dough Bowls found on Amazon